 If you have not made a nomination, or would like to update your nomination, please download the appropriate nomination form from the Scheme Guides and Forms page.

 Completed nomination forms should be returned to JSS Pensions, Swindon - upon receipt, an acknowledgement will be sent.

-If a member dies whilst in service, the death benefit lump sum is normally two years' pay for Classic and Nuvos members, and three years' pay for Classic Plus, Premium and Partnership members.
+If a member dies whilst in service, the death benefit lump sum is normally two years' pensionable pay for Classic and Nuvos members, and three years' pensionable pay according to the appropriate definition of pensionable pay as per the scheme rules for Classic Plus, Premium and Partnership members.
 For members who work part time, actual part time pay is used in the calculation of the death benefit lump sum.

 For Premium and Nuvos members, the death benefit is five times the deferred pension amount.

 A supplementary death benefit may be payable in which case it is five times annual pension (at date of death), minus any lump sum of pension already paid, up to the date of death.